 What is the time commitment?

 We anticipate a total of 4-5 annual meetings.
 Each meeting will last roughly 1-1.5 hours.
-The first meeting of the 2018 Aurora Women’s Giving Circle will be Wednesday, March 21, 12:00pm, at the University of Saint Joseph.
+The 2018 Women’s Giving Circle is already underway but it’s not too late to join.
+The remaining meetings for the year are Friday, May 18, Wednesday, September 12 and Wednesday, November 7.
+Meetings are at 12:00 p.m. at the University of Saint Joseph.

 What will I get out of it?